AbirlalBera/CYBER_SECURITY/CTF_Walkthrough/BILLING.md

 4. **Low suspicion** - Fail2ban activity looks normal in logs
 5. **Reusable** - Any user on the system can now get root with `/bin/bash -p`

-This exploit demonstrates why principle of least privilege is crucial - users should never have unrestricted configuration access to security services.

 <p style="text-align: center;">THANK YOU </p>